Bi-parameter Potential theory and Carleson measures for the Dirichlet space on the bidisc: Introduction

 The geometric objects defined in the disc have natural counterparts in the bidisc: we define $S(J^1\times J^2)=S(J^1)\times S(J^2)$, $Q(J^1\times J^2)=Q(J^1)\times Q(J^2)$, and so on.
 The bitree $T^2=T\times T$ labels dyadic rectangles.
 If $\alpha=(\alpha_z,\alpha_w)\in T\times T$, we associate to it $J(\alpha)=J(\alpha_z)\times J(\alpha_w)$.
 A basic fact is that $T^2$, identified with the set of the dyadic rectangles $J^1\times J^2$, does not have a tree structure with respect to inclusion.
 We can move positive Borel measures from $\overline{\DD}^2$ to $\overline{T}^2$, in a way which will be made precise later: to each Borel measure $\mu$ on $\overline{\DD}^2$ we associate a unique Borel measure $\Lambda^\ast\mu$ on $\overline{T}^2$ and, vice-versa, to each Borel measure $\nu$ on $(\partial T)^2$ we can associate a unique Borel measure $\Lambda_\ast\nu$ on $(\partial\mathbb{D})^2$ (here we restrict ourselves to measures supported on $(\partial T)^2$, since we do not really need to transplant the measure on the rest of the bitree to the bidisc).
 Essentially, $\Lambda_\ast\nu$ associates in natural way a measure on the \it distinguished boundary \rm $(\partial\mathbb{D})^2$ of $\DD^2$ to the restriction of $\nu$ to the \it distinguished boundary \rm $(\partial T)^2$ of $T^2$.
 Conversely, $\Lambda^\ast\mu$ concentrates the measure of $Q(I_\alpha)\subseteq\DD^2$ into $\alpha\in T^2$, it essentially preserves the measures on the distinguished boundaries, and acts in a mixed way on the remaining parts of the boundaries.
 The precise definitions of $\Lambda_\ast$ and $\Lambda^\ast$ are slightly technical and will be given later.

 We define a natural \it bi-parameter Hardy operator \rm $\mathbb{I}$ acting on functions $\varphi:\overline{T}^2\to\RR$,

 provided the sum makes sense.
+This is certainly the case if $\varphi\ge0$, which is what we will assume throughout the article.
+We define the operator $ \mathbb{I}$ on real valued functions in order to have for its adjoint the usual definition.
 The operator $\mathbb{I}$ is analogous to the bi-parameter Hardy operator studied by Eric Sawyer in \cite{sawyer1985}, and it is the bi-parameter version of the operator $I$ introduced in \cite{ars2002}.
 Dually, we have the operator $\mathbb{I}^\ast$ acting on (a priori, signed) Borel measures on $\overline{T}^2$, $\mathbb{I}^\ast\mu(\alpha):=\mu(S(\alpha))$.
 These simple operators encode all relevant information. \begin{theorem} Let $\mu$ be a positive, Borel measure on $\overline{\DD}^2$.
 Then

 where $C_1$ and $C_2$ are universal constants.
 Moreover, we can replace $[\mu]_{CM}$ by the larger quantity